dyninst/dyninst/docs/dyninstAPI/developer/Relocation/CodeMover.h.rst

     Returns true for success or false for catastrophic failure.
 The codeGen parameter allows specification of various codeGen-carried information

+    We wish to minimize the space required by the relocated code.
+Since some platforms may have varying space requirements for certain instructions (e.g., branches) this requires a fixpoint calculation.
+We start with the original size and increase from there.

+    Reasons for size increase:

+      1) Instrumentation.
+It tends to use room.
+Odd.
+      2) Transformed instructions.
+We may need to replace a single instruction with a sequence to emulate its original behavior
+      3) Variable-sized instructions.
+If we increase branch displacements we may need to increase the corresponding branch instruction sizes.

   .. cpp:function:: bool finalize()
   .. cpp:function:: void disassemble() const
   .. cpp:function:: void extractDefensivePads(AddressSpace *)